Sweta, the face of ST Films

 In 2014 she discovered her love of theatre and live performance, after working as a stage manager and assistant director on the play Friendly Fire by Gerard Humphreys at The New Theatre, in Dublin.
 The following year, Sweta entered the world of marketing and advertising, working at an advertising agency and representing Italian luxury brands such as Armani, Gucci and Prada on the International press.

-Most recently, Sweta has explored the side of distribution and marketing and international sales of the film industry, collaborating with renowned sales and distribution companies such as Dogwoof and Altitude Film Entertainment.
+Over the last three years, Sweta has explored the side of distribution and marketing and international sales of the film industry, collaborating with renowned sales and distribution companies such as Dogwoof and Altitude Film Entertainment.
 As a guest speaker for one of the events organised by China Unbound, Sweta also held talks and workshops illustrating the strategies that Western media companies who intend to do business with China should adopt.